 Ultra-Fast Time-Resolved Structural Studies of Proteins, Nucleic Acids and Carbohydrates.
 FEL technology has the potential to reveal the process by which the linear chain of amino acids folds into the 3-D structure of a functional protein, helping structural genomics and understanding of diseases of mis-folding such as Alzheimer's, cystic fibrosis and CJD.
-A VUV-FEL will provide the first access to the peptide absorption bands between 150 nm and 230 nm for nanosecond studies, the right wavelength and timescale for these problems.
+A VUV FEL will provide the first access to the peptide absorption bands between 150 nm and 230 nm for nanosecond studies, the right wavelength and timescale for these problems.
 Nanosecond VUV circular dichroism will provide dynamic information on formation of the different types of helices, parallel and antiparallel beta structures, and the many types of beta turns of a protein.
-Nanosecond VUV resonance Raman13 will for the first time allow us to distinguish the role of chromophores of amino acid side chains in folding14.
-The IR-FEL will provide direct nanosecond circular dichroism vibrational mode information of proteins to complement these studies.
-Combining circular dichroism and Raman spectroscopy provides measurement of Raman optical activity, a powerful technique for ensuring enantiomeric purity in drugs15.
+Nanosecond VUV resonance Raman will for the first time allow us to distinguish the role of chromophores of amino acid side chains in folding.
+The IR FEL will provide direct nanosecond circular dichroism vibrational mode information on proteins to complement these studies.
+Combining circular dichroism and Raman spectroscopy provides measurement of Raman optical activity, a powerful technique for ensuring enantiomeric purity in drugs.

 Astrophysics.
-The high intensity of the XUV-FEL will enable spectroscopic measurements on radioactive species and non-naturally occurring isotopes generated by the proton cyclotron.
+The high intensity of the XUV FEL will enable spectroscopic measurements on radioactive species and non-naturally occurring isotopes generated by the proton cyclotron (see section on Beams for Basic Science and Medical Applications).
 Almost nothing is known of the absorption spectroscopy of these species, highly relevant to our understanding of stellar atmospheres and interstellar clouds.
 The information gained will thus help to shape our ideas about the origins of the universe.

 Nanoscale Materials and Nanocluster Research.
 The feature size on semiconductor chips has reduced logarithmically for three decades.
-In order to meet the current 'road map' of the industry standard to be achieved by 2003, knowledge and control of dopants on a nanometre scale is needed.
+In order to meet the current semi-conductor industry "road map", knowledge and control of dopants on a nanometre scale is needed by 2003.
 Similarly, there is an urgent requirement to understand better the transient characteristics of device structures.
 The output from 4GLS offers unparalleled opportunities for the highly spatially and time-resolved studies necessary from these often dilute systems.
 For example, pump-probe experiments using the VUV FEL and undulator radiation allow studies of electron-hole pair recombination dynamics in semiconductors including the transient behaviour of Schottky diodes and nanoporous materials such as porous Si and TiO2 (used in photovoltaic cells and display devices).
-Free electron lasers will revitalise the field of photoemission by enabling the electronic structure of these materials to be probed with unprecedented angular and energy resolution and at ultra-dilute concentration.
-For example, a VUV-FEL will realise the goal of wide-band VUV and XUV photoemission measurements on free clusters in the size range 1-5 nm.
+FELs will revitalise the field of photoemission by enabling the electronic structure of these materials to be probed with unprecedented angular and energy resolution and at ultra-dilute concentration.
+For example, a VUV FEL will realise the goal of wide-band VUV and XUV photoemission measurements on free clusters in the size range 1 to 5 nm.
 These clusters are exciting because they mark the boundary between molecular and solid state systems, but have properties distinct from both.

 Magnetic Phenomena.
 Spin electronics is a new and rapidly developing field with the potential to supplant silicon technology.
-However, realising this potential will require the increased photon flux of the VUV- and XUV-FELs to enable high-resolution studies of the spin-dependent electronic structure of materials.
-Magnetic characterisation by optical methods is complementary to the photoemission methods described above and the 4GLS FELs open the way for application of both linear and non-linear methods such as magnetic second harmonic generation (MSHG) and non-linear magneto optical Kerr effect.
+However, realising this potential will require the increased photon flux of the VUV and XUV FELs to enable high-resolution studies of the spin-dependent electronic structure of materials.
+Magnetic characterisation by optical methods is complementary to the photoemission methods described above and the 4GLS FELs open the way for the application of both linear and non-linear methods such as magnetic second harmonic generation and the non-linear magneto-optical Kerr effect.
 These techniques are particularly attractive for the study of industrially relevant thin films and interfaces.
 The continuous tunability and high intensity from the FELs will also enable both sum/difference frequency experiments and resonant measurements.